lichenma/Javalon/StudyNotes.md

                                  sixth_player_character  varchar(255)
 ```

 The game table will need major redevelopment as we need to determine which data we want to store and calculate server-side and which information we would like to calculate client side.
-We have the usual data like the game id, as well as the id and characters of the players in the game; but also data like when the game was created, the game status and the game type (I will be using this to manage how many players are in the game)
+We have the usual data like the game id, as well as the id and characters of the players in the game; but also data like when the game was created, the game status and the game type (I will be using this to manage how many players are in the game).

+I am thinking about:

+* **gameStatus** to store the usual values - WAITING FOR PLAYER, TEAM GOOD WINS, TEAM EVIL WINS

+* **gameEvent** to store information about the major game moves - PROPOSE_TEAM, VOTE_TEAM, TEAM_MISSION

+* **gameData** to store information about the results of the major game moves - PASS, FAIL

+* **gameType** to store information about the game type - FIVE, SIX, SEVEN ...

 ### Move Table